theupdateframework/taps/tapXX.md

 # Abstract

-This TAP describes how a client should initialize a client with local metadata, and impose a metadata backstop to limit the range of a potential rollback attack during client initialization.
+This TAP describes how a client should initialize with local metadata, and impose a metadata backstop to limit the range of a potential rollback attack during client initialization.